 China has taken the lead in the race to smarten up cities through digital and infrastructural advancements.
-As of 2017, more than 500 pilot smart city projects had been set up within various provinces of the economic giant – an investment estimated to be enhanced by 49 percent between the years 2018 and 2023.
-Cities such as Beijing and Shanghai are leading examples of the smart city venture and are, in fact, pushing the pace of smart city construction throughout the rest of the country.
+As of 2020, more than 900 pilot smart city projects had been set up within various provinces of the economic giant.
+Cities such as Beijing and Shanghai are leading examples of smart city ventures and are pushing the pace of smart city construction throughout the rest of the country.

 With more and more households phasing into a lifestyle eased by technology, China’s Smart Home market has been booming.
-Smart Homes are home setups that allow the lighting, heating and other home appliances to be controlled remotely using a smartphone or a networked device.
-The market size estimate of Smart Homes was expected to surpass 170 billion yuan in 2020.
-China’s target for the year 2023 is to set up roughly about 100 million Smart Homes complete with various Smart appliances such as smart TVs - which have been in popular demand - smart washing machines, smart refrigerators and smart air conditioners.
+Smart Homes are home setups that allow the lighting, heating, and other home appliances to be controlled remotely using a smartphone or a networked device.
+The market size estimate of Smart Homes was expected to surpass 217 billion yuan in 2022.
+China’s target for the year 2023 is to set up roughly about 100 million Smart Homes complete with various Smart appliances such as smart TVs - which have been in popular demand - smart washing machines, smart refrigerators, and smart air conditioners.

 The past few years have also seen an upward trend in the adoption of a smart transportation system in China to which shared mobility has been integral.
-The global tech company, Didi Chuxing, has as good as monopolized the mobility especially in terms of the ride-hailing business.
-The shared mobility market grossed a market value of approximately 248 billion yuan as of 2018.
+The global tech company, Didi Chuxing, has monopolized the mobility segment especially in terms of the ride-hailing business.
+The ride-hailing market recorded around 360 million monthly users in 2020.
 However, the need to improve walkability and pedestrian safety has also been emphasized to enhance efficient mobility.
 Planning strategies also focus on increasing the rail and underground transport links alongside higher investment in electric vehicles and their infrastructure.

-The benefits of smart city technologies are plenty, with access to cleaner air and water, reduced wastage of resources and pollution, a healthier population and growing economy being a few on the list that China’s population hopes for.
-Citizens’ awareness of smart city technology solutions reflect a positive trend with more people availing online and digital services to pay bills, manage taxes and use other public utilities.
+The benefits of smart city technologies are plenty, with access to cleaner air and water, reduced wastage of resources and pollution, a healthier population, and a growing economy are a few items on the list that China’s population hopes for.
+Citizens’ awareness of smart city technology solutions reflects a positive trend with more people availing online and digital services to pay bills, manage taxes and use other public utilities.